Neufund/ESOP/README.md

     }
 ```

-* make sure owner account has some ether and then deploy with `truffle deploy --network ropsten`
+* make sure `admin` account has some ether and then deploy with `truffle deploy --network ropsten`
 * push artifact to build/ropsten so ESOP-ui can use it

 ### Make contract available in Etherscan